kmsmith137/ch_frb_l1/MANUAL.md

 Now let's consider some examples.

-  - The "full-scale" 16-beam L1 server, running on an L1 node with
+  - The "production-scale" 16-beam L1 server, running on an L1 node with
     two CPU's, four NIC's, and no link bonding.

     In this case, the L1 node would need to be configured to use four streams (one each NIC), and the correlator nodes would need to be configured to send four beams to each IP address.

-  - The "full-scale" L1 server with link bonding.
+  - The "production-scale" L1 server with link bonding.

     In this case, the four NIC's behave as one virtual NIC with four times the bandwidth and one IP address.
 We would still